 Four years ago, Ron Linger of Ohio planted 100 blue spruce trees.
-Recently, he told WKBN news that his “trees weren’t looking very good.
+His trees weren’t looking very good.
 A lot of the needles had dropped off the trees.
 Some of the tree’s limbs are getting bare.
-And I noticed around the neighborhood some of the trees are completely bare.”
+And I noticed around the neighborhood some of the trees are completely bare.

 If you, too, see yellow, brown or bare spots on your spruce trees, they may have the same fungus affecting, Ron’s trees–Rhizosphaera needle cast.
 Learn more about what this fungus looks like, what it can do and how to control it.

 Why are my spruce trees turning brown and dying?

 Tree check: Most often, this fungus attacks spruce trees, especially Colorado blue spruce trees and Engelmann spruces.
 Click here for a more extensive tree list.
 And stressed trees are also more susceptible.

 Then look for:

 Yellow needles, typically on the lower branches, in mid-to-late summer

 Formerly yellow needles turning brown to purple-brown during fall or winter

 Brown needles beginning to fall, leaving large bare spots on trees that next summer or fall